 Proactive industrial relations strategies help employers avoid industrial disputes.
 Disputes are nevertheless sometimes unavoidable.
-Our team has experience of successfully defending our clients’ interests in the Central Arbitration Committee, Employment Tribunal, Employment Appeal Tribunal and High Court in such circumstances.
+Our team has experience of successfully defending our clients’ interests in the Central Arbitration Committee, Employment Tribunal, Employment Appeal Tribunal, High Court and Court of Appeal in such circumstances.

 Our team develops proactive industrial relations strategies for businesses that need to engage in collective consultation.
 These take into account both legal and commercial considerations, and wider issues such as unions’ leverage campaign tactics.
 Its recent experience includes advising employers with heavily unionised workforces on the closure of their defined benefit pension schemes, the closure of operations at some or all of their sites in the UK and the implementation of new terms and conditions of employment by way of “fire and rehire” exercises.